-\subsubsection{Waste-free SMC algorithm}
+\subsubsection{Waste-free SMC Algorithm}

-In the SMCS method, the number of MCMC steps for each sample must be large enough to preserve the diversity of samples.
-However, increasing the number of MCMC steps also leads to higher computational costs.
-To address this issue, the waste-free SMC method \cite{dau2022waste} was introduced, which effectively utilizes the intermediate MCMC steps to improve efficiency.
+In the SMCS method, the number of MCMC steps per sample must be sufficiently large to maintain sample diversity.
+However, increasing the number of MCMC steps also increases computational costs.
+To address this, the waste-free SMC method \cite{dau2022waste} was introduced, which efficiently utilizes the intermediate MCMC steps to improve sampling efficiency.

-Waste-free SMC reduces inefficiency by resampling only $S$ samples ($T = S\times n$) and updating each sample $n-1$ times using the MCMC method.
-This process generates $S$ chains, each of length $n$, which are combined to create a new particle sample of size $T = S \times n$.
-The detailed algorithm is presented in Algorithm \ref{Waste-free SMC}.

-This algorithm enables an increase in the number of steps without incurring additional computational cost, thereby enhancing efficiency.
-However, if $S$ is small, resampling may introduce bias into the samples, particularly when dealing with multimodal distributions, as demonstrated in Section 4.
-Consequently, adjusting $S$ appropriately is essential in practical applications.
+Waste-free SMC reduces inefficiency by resampling only $S$ samples and updating each sample $n$ times using the MCMC method.
+This process generates $S$ chains, each of length $n$, which are combined to form a new particle sample of size $T = S \times n$.
+The detailed algorithm is provided in Appendix\ref{sec:appendix_algorithm}.
+This approach allows an increase in the number of steps without additional computational cost, thereby improving efficiency.
+However, if $S$ is too small, the uncertainty within the resampling scheme can become significant.
+Therefore, appropriate selection of $S$ is essential in practical applications.